erictepper/library-system-demo/README.md

 * automatically update item availabilities upon checkout/return
 * mark checkouts as returned when an item is marked as available

-**Version 0.4:** Checkout LWC now supports checking out using the enter key, whereas before you had to press the submit button.
+**Version 0.4:** Added functionality for checking out using the enter key, in addition to checking out using the 'Check Out' button.

 ## To-do
 * Update item trigger to only run if Available__c field has changed, rather than always running.